 - Specialist skills or training our staff have

 We have staff with childcare qualifications up to level 4.
 All staff undergo regular training to keep updated.
-Training includes: Safeguarding Paediatric first aid SENCO induction training behaviour management Makaton visual aid training language development
+Training includes: Safeguarding, Paediatric first aid, SENCO induction training, behaviour management, Makaton visual aid training and language development

 - Support we offer regarding children's health and well-being

 We offer a healthy snack and provide a weekly menu for the parents to view.
 We give out information to parents in order to support them in providing a healthy lunchbox.
 If there were any concern we would discuss them with the parents/carers and signpost them to relevant agencies.
 We keep records for administering medication at the setting and staff would attend relevant training for any specific medical needs.
 We carry out risk assessments to ensure the safety of our building and activities provided.
 We have a designated person responsible for safeguarding and health and safety.

 - Ways we inform parents about how their child is being supported

 We encourage all parents and carers to come to the door to the playgroup when they drop off and collect their child.
 This provides both carers and staff a chance to exchange information informally.
 Parents are able to view their child's file at any time as it is stored in their child's own drawer which is accessible every day.
 We also share observation feedback and summative reports and targets with parents/carers on a regular basis.

 Our complaints policy is displayed on our notice board and an updated policy will soon be available on our website.

 - Alterations we have made to make our building accessible

 Our building is up a flight of steps which has no wheelchair access but once inside the building all areas are accessible along with an outside space to play.
 Our playrooms are open planned to allow us to set up furniture and equipment as needed.